Munirathna

-Munirathna Naidu, commonly known as Munirathna, is an Indian film producer-turned-politician from Karnataka who is currently serving as the Minister of Horticulture and Planning, Programme Monitoring & Statistics of Karnataka from 4 August 2021.
-Member of the BJP, he was elected as a member of the Legislative Assembly of Karnataka from Rajarajeshwari Nagar in the years 2013, 2018 & 2020.
-He resigned from the Assembly in July 2019.
+Munirathna Naidu, known mononymously as Munirathna is an Indian film producer-turned-politician from Karnataka who served as the Minister of Horticulture and Planning, Programme Monitoring & Statistics of Karnataka from 4 August 2021.
+Member of the BJP, he was elected as a member of the Legislative Assembly of Karnataka from Rajarajeshwari Nagar in the years 2013, 2018, 2020, and 2023.